 Step 10: Pour the soap into your mould

 Now the fun part!
 To get the same effect you’ll need the same 6 Cavity silicone soap mould that I’m using.
 You can adapt the technique for a larger loaf mould but it will turn out looking a bit different.

 You are going to alternate pouring a Tablespoon of the uncoloured soap batter into one corner of each cavity, with pouring a teaspoon of the gold directly on top.
 A Tablespoon of the white batter, a teaspoon of the gold in the same exact spot until the cavity is filled.

 I actually filled all six cavities at the same time instead of focusing on just one.
 It might speed up the process.

 Step 11: Decorate the tops

 To finish the soap, I used a chopstick to lightly swirl the tops of the bars and then dusted them with gold mica.
 Use a fine sieve to dust the soap just as you’d dust a dessert with icing sugar.

 After 24 hours you can pop your soaps out of the mould.
 It’s relatively soft to begin with but as it cures, it will harden.

 After the time is up, your soap is ready to be used.
-Seal it in a plastic tupperware container to preserve it for longer.
-You can also wrap the soaps in festive paper and string to give away as gifts.
+For the holidays, wrap the soaps in festive paper and string to give away as gifts.